 You can also look for tweaks that affect your blank space:

 - Hover over the blank space.
-A blue highlighter box may appear around the padded area.
+A blue style highlighter box may appear around the padded area.
 Click the page to display only the style tweaks for that element and hide the rest.
 This shortcut is available in most templates and for most areas on your site.

-Edit these tweaks to remove or reduce the padding.
-Most padding tweaks have a slider.
+- Most padding tweaks have a slider.
 Move the slider to 0px to eliminate padding altogether.
 You can also type 0px in manually and press Enter.

-Be sure to check how your padding looks on mobile as padding changes may affect mobile layouts differently.
+- Check how your padding looks on mobile as padding changes may affect mobile layouts differently.

 - Padding styling often applies across all pages of the template, especially in areas like the footer.
 Check other pages of your site to see how this applied.

 - Some padding is built in and can't be removed or changed.

 If you have unwanted blank space in the classic editor, check for extra blocks.
 Spacer blocks, code blocks, and empty text blocks can appear as blank areas when the page editor isn’t open.
 Extra line breaks in text blocks may also create blank spaces.

 - Open the Pages panel and click the page with the blank space you want to remove.